vonpessi/grouped-list/README.md

 ```
 ![alt text](https://github.com/vonpessi/grouped-list/blob/master/screenshot.png)
 ## How it works
-This script should group URL's in 3 precongfigured groups and save it to data folder.
+This script should group URLs in 3 precongfigured groups and save it to data folder.

 for example:
 ```